shamimmoeen/wc-ajax-product-filter/README.md

 ### 4.0.0 ###

-We're excited to announce the release of version 4.0.0 of the WooCommerce Ajax Product Filter plugin!
-This update brings several new features, improvements, and bug fixes to enhance your filtering experience.
-Here's what's included:
+We are excited to announce the release of a major upgrade for our plugin, now known as **WCAPF - WooCommerce Ajax Product Filter**!
+Version 4.0.0 introduces exciting new features, improved performance, and enhanced customization options to empower you with greater control over your filters.

-1. New Filtering Options: We've added additional filtering options to give you more control over your product searches.
-You can now filter products based on [specific criteria], providing even more precise results.

-2. Enhanced Performance: Version 4.0.0 includes performance optimizations to ensure faster and smoother filtering.
-The plugin now handles large product catalogs more efficiently, reducing loading times and improving overall performance.

-3. Updated User Interface: We've made visual enhancements to the filter elements, improving their appearance and making them more intuitive to use.
-The updated user interface provides a seamless and engaging filtering experience for your customers.

-4. Improved Compatibility: We've further enhanced compatibility with popular WooCommerce themes and plugins, ensuring that the plugin works seamlessly with your existing setup.
-You can now take advantage of the advanced filtering features without any conflicts.

-5. Bug Fixes: We've addressed several reported issues and resolved bugs to make the plugin more stable and reliable.
-We appreciate your feedback in helping us improve the overall quality of the plugin.

-To upgrade to version 4.0.0, follow these steps:

-1. Backup your current plugin files and database, just to be safe.
-2. Deactivate and delete the existing WooCommerce Ajax Product Filter plugin from your WordPress site.
-3. Download the latest version (4.0.0) of the plugin from [insert download link].
-4. Upload and install the new plugin files to your WordPress site.
-5. Activate the plugin.
-6. Visit the plugin settings page to review and adjust any new options or settings introduced in version 4.0.0.
+**What's New:**

+1. **Redesigned Admin UI:** We have revamped the plugin's admin interface to provide a more intuitive and user-friendly experience.
+You'll find it easier than ever to configure and manage your product filters.

+2. **Codebase Refactoring:** We have refactored the codebase to optimize performance and lay a solid foundation for future enhancements.

+3. **Filter-Form Association:** Filters are now linked to a form.
+This means that filters are contained within a specific form, simplifying management and organization.
+The form shortcode is now used to display all filters linked to that form on the frontend.

+4. **Additional Settings:** We have introduced additional settings that offer you more control over your filters.

+**Bug Fixes:**

+We have diligently addressed and fixed several bugs reported by our valued users.
+These fixes contribute to a more stable and reliable plugin performance.

+**Migration Notice:**

+To ensure a seamless transition to the new version, we have automatically migrated your existing filters to a form during the upgrade process.
+However, please note that the order of the filters within the form may require adjustment.
+To ensure the correct order, kindly visit the edit form page in the admin area, as indicated in the migration notice displayed upon upgrade.
+By manually adjusting the filter order within the form, you can restore the desired sequence.

+**Upgrade Instructions for Existing Users:**

+If you are an existing user upgrading from version 3 to version 4, we recommend taking a backup of your WordPress site and database for added safety.
+You can then proceed with the upgrade using either the FTP method or the automatic update method.

+**Installation for New Users:**

+For new installations, there are no additional steps required.
+The plugin can be installed like any other WordPress plugin.

+**Support and Feedback:**

-If you encounter any issues during the upgrade process or have any questions, don't hesitate to reach out to our support team at [support email or forum link].
+We appreciate your continued support and patience during the upgrade process.
+Should you encounter any issues or have any questions, please don't hesitate to reach out to our dedicated support team.
+We are committed to providing you with prompt assistance and ensuring a seamless experience with our plugin.

+**Enjoy the New Version:**

-We hope you enjoy the new features and improvements in version 4.0.0 of the WooCommerce Ajax Product Filter plugin.
-Thank you for your continued support!
+Thank you for choosing WCAPF - WooCommerce Ajax Product Filter.
+We hope you enjoy the new features and improvements in version 4.0.0!